fastforwardlabs/blog_deprecated/_posts/2016-07-11-two-talks-in-nyc-this-saturday.md

 ## Kathryn Hume on the Ethics of Applying Machine Learning in Law

 <p><a href="https://legalhackers.org/summit2016/">Legal Hackers</a> is a global movement exploring the intersection of law and technology. <br/></p><p>Kathryn’s talk explores two applications of machine learning for legal tasks: automatic contract generation and automatic text summarization (for eDiscovery, M&amp;A deal room review, depositions, and research).
 After explaining how systems work and where opportunities lie, Kathryn will review key case law that could hinder adoption, and present strategies to encourage utilization and innovation.
-The talk will close with ideas on potential updates to the <i>Model Rules for Professional Conduct</i>. </p><p>Send any questions to contact@fastforwardlabs.com.
-We hope to see you this weekend!</p><p>- Kathryn</p>
+The talk will close with ideas on potential updates to the <i>Model Rules for Professional Conduct</i>. </p><p>We hope to see you this weekend!</p><p>- Kathryn</p>